VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 * Are violations related to location (ie touristic vs residentential, old vs new district)?
 * Can we rank restaurants based on some (still not found) rules?
 * Are the 'out of business' restaurants more likely to have failed inspections in the past?
+* Which type of facility has higher rate of failed inspection?

 ## Dataset
 We will be using the [Chicago Food Inspections](https://www.kaggle.com/chicago/chicago-food-inspections#food-inspections.csv) dataset.
 For our analysis, it requires some modifications: